John Burdon-Sanderson: Biography

 In 1895 Sanderson was appointed Regius Professor of Medicine at Oxford, resigning the post in 1904.
-In 1899 he was created a Baronet, of Banbury Road in the Parish of Saint Giles in the City of Oxford.
+On 10 August 1899 he was created a Baronet, of Banbury Road in the Parish of Saint Giles in the City of Oxford.
 His attainments, both in biology and medicine, brought him many honours.
 He was Croonian Lecturer to the Royal Society in 1867 and 1877 and to the Royal College of Physicians in 1891.
 He gave the Harveian Oration before the College of Physicians in 1878, acted as President of the British Association at Nottingham in 1893 and served on three Royal Commissions: on Hospitals (1883), on Tuberculosis, Meat and Milk (1890), and on a University for London (1892).

 He was elected to honorary membership of the Manchester Literary and Philosophical Society, in 1892, and in February 1902 he received the honorary degree Doctor of Science (D.Sc.) from the Victoria University of Manchester, in connection with the 50th jubilee celebrations of the establishment of the university.

 He died in Oxford on 23 November 1905.
 He is buried in Wolvercote Cemetery in Oxford.

 Family

 In 1853 he married the author Ghetal Herschell, daughter of Ridley Haim Herschell.
 His wife wrote his biography.
 They had no children.

+On 21 January 1876 his brother Richard, a JP, and Richard's two daughters, Elizabeth Haldane and Margaret Isabella, were casualties in the Abbots Ripton rail accident.
+The two young ladies were killed outright; Richard succumbed to his injuries three months later on 30 April 1876.
+They are interred in Huntingdon.

 He was maternal uncle to the scientist John Scott Haldane.